thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 dmesg | less         # List hardware which hardware was detected and which drivers were loaded by the kernel at boot time.
 ```

-lscpu will even show you towards by which vulnerabilities are you CPU affected or not and vulnerable or mitigated.
+lscpu may even show you towards by which vulnerabilities are you CPU affected or not and vulnerable or mitigated.
 Here below is an example

 ```bash
 Vulnerability Itlb multihit:     KVM: Mitigation: VMX unsupported